-As we grow older, our vulnerability to loneliness greatly increases.
-Elderly partners and friends may pass away.
-Children go on to start families of their own.
-Retiring and leaving the social aspects of work behind.
-They’re all factors that may contribute towards feeling lonely.
-Loneliness can have a significant impact on wellbeing, but there are ways we can help.
+We also recognise that as we grow older, our vulnerability to loneliness increases.
+Partners and friends may pass away.
+Children often have families of their own.
+Retirement means leaving the social aspects of work behind.
+These are all factors that may contribute towards feeling lonely.
+Loneliness can have a significant impact on wellbeing, but there are ways to help.

 Health

 Loneliness can greatly increase chances of health complications in the elderly.
 It has been linked to an increased risk of high blood pressure, heart disease and dementia.
-Those who find themselves unexpectedly and suddenly alone, such as losing a partner or separation from friends and family, are at an even greater risk.
+Those who find themselves unexpectedly or suddenly alone, such as when losing a partner or experiencing separation from friends and family, are at an even greater risk.

 Mental wellbeing